NickB-26/SPLUNK-Project/README.md

 <br>

-**Step 3** — Select a data source from the various options available (Local Event Logs, Remote Event Logs, Files and Directories, etc.).
-I chose a directory from my local machine and worked through the remaining steps to finish adding the data source.
+**Step 3** — I picked a local directory on my machine as the data source and worked through the remaining steps to finish the setup.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a545fdd9-cab1-4840-be9c-541cbec481a6" alt="Selecting a data source in Splunk" width="700"><br>